TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/site.md

 ### Posts

 For this site, your posts make up the majority of your "About" page content.
 Each band, article, and photo gallery is a separate post, each of which can be modified and added to the page using the BLOCK editor or various plugins.
+On this site, posts have their own category to easily differentiate them from one another and allow for easy sorting.
+The current post categories are:
+1. **ARTICLE**: The Article is (so far) only used for the Jazz Radio information, but the category itself is for any posted information that does not currently align with any of the existing categories.
+In the future, use articles for any long-written commentary or advertisements on the site.
+2. **BANDS**: The Bands category is currently used in the About page and contains information regarding current bands, their history with the club, and contains a short informational blerb and embedded video.
+If any bands join later on, create a Band post and attach it to the existing space on the About page.
+3. **Events**: The Events category (and its posts) are only used when not using the Events Calendar plugin.
+A test post has been provided in this category for reference, but at this all events should be created within the plugin itself.
+4. **History**: Posts in the History category are used on the About page for jazz history and club history posts.
+5. **PHOTOS**: Posts with the Photos category are done by year and contain a single NextGen Gallery album (also for that year).
+You can use this category for the yearly albums or create them for special events.